JeffLong72/JeffLong72.github.io/README.md

 Known Bugs:
  - Non-player icons may load in the same space as tree icons.
- - Non-player icons may not visually appear on board ( they go ninja onload but appear on their turn ).
+ - Non-player icons may not initially appear on board ( they go ninja onload but appear on their turn ).

  Both of the bugs listed above happen during the icon loading stage and are next on my todo list.